 Rep. Blackburn Amendment: To prevent any funding from being used to consider new, previously denied, or the renewal of, DACA applications.

 Reps.
 DeSantis / Roby Amendment: To subject alien sex offenders and child abusers to the most severe civil immigration enforcement penalties.

 Reps.
 Salmon / Thompson Amendment: To express the sense of Congress that the Executive Branch should not pursue policies that make it more economically advantageous to hire those who came here illegally than to hire U.S. citizens.

 Rep. Schock Amendment: To express the sense of Congress that the Administration should stop putting the interests of immigrants who played by the rules to come to the U.S. behind those who came here illegally.

-On December 11, 2014, I voted against the CR/Omnibus bill because it did nothing to stop President Obama’s amnesty actions.
+On December 11, 2014, I voted against the CR/Omnibus bill because it did nothing to stop former President Obama’s amnesty actions.

 I co-sponsored H.R.
 191, the Repeal Executive Amnesty Act of 2015, which would defund the Obama's executive actions and would deny illegal immigrants eligibility to receive federal benefits.

 On February 5, 2016, I returned to Texas's southern border in response to the Department of Homeland Security's recent report, which shows a 30% increase in border crossings compared to the previous year.
 Along with other Border Caucus members, I was briefed by the Rio Grande Valley Sector Border Patrol as well as the Texas Department of Public Safety.
 I also toured the Rio Grande River by boat to see the security challenges firsthand.

 On May 14, 2015, I took to the House Floor to speak against illegals claiming the $1,000 refundable child tax credit – and to announce that I would be reintroducing my bill (H.R.
 2334) to combat this problem.